XingchengLin/RACER/README.md

 * Download and install Biopython using conda: https://biopython.org/wiki/Packages
 * Note: the installation time should be rapid

+## Raw data
+The extended data set from (Birnbaum et al Cell 2014) used for our training

 ## Molecular Demo

 ## System requirement: